 The AFL then talks about the fiduciary responsibility of directors.
-The AFL does not acknowledge that the auditor was provided with the credentials of the 4 directors.
+The AFL does not acknowledge that the auditor was provided with the credentials of the 3 directors.
 These credentials, when considered, set out the fact that their combined experience in animal protection amounts to more than 100 years.
 The AFL makes the point that Mr. O'Sullivan is also a director of the Ark Angel Fund, Humane Society of Canada Foundation and Humane Society of Canada for the Protection of Animals and the Environment without disclosing the significance of this fact.
-We ask that you provide the Charity with all the documents you reviewed of these charities.
+We ask that you provide the Charity with all the documents you reviewed of these charities so that it can be assured of the fairness guaranteed in the Canadian Bill of Rights.